zDevelopers/ImageOnMap/README.md

 - Asynchronous maps rendering (your server won't freeze anymore when rendering big maps, and you can queue multiple map renderings !)
 - UUID management (which requires to run `/maptool migrate`)

+### 3.1

+- Fixed permissions support by adding a full set of permissions for every action of the plugin.

 ## Data collection

-We use metrics to collect basic informations about the usage of this plugin.
-This can be disabled by setting "collect-data" to false in config.yml.
+We use metrics to collect basic information about the usage of this plugin.
+This can be disabled by setting `collect-data` to false in `config.yml`.